steharr/ms3-holiday-review/README.md

 #### **Features Left to Implement**
 * **Admin User Privelages**
-Admin users will be able to create different holiday pros and cons that can be selected when writing a review. they will also be able to create custom charts
+Admin users will be able to create different holiday pros and cons that can be selected when writing a review.
+They will also be able to create custom charts
 * **Profile Page Pagination**
 Pagination will be included to tidy up the reviews on the users profile page
 * **Profile Globe**